pykale/pykale/CONTRIBUTING.md

   - Image classification (baselines): [CVonline Image Databases (including video etc)](http://homepages.inf.ed.ac.uk/rbf/CVonline/Imagedbase.htm)
 - Recommended package
   - [kornia](https://github.com/kornia/kornia): Computer Vision Library for PyTorch by the OpenCV team

+## Management

+### Project boards

+We follow [MONAI project boards](https://github.com/Project-MONAI/MONAI/projects) to manage our project boards.

+### Versions

+Refer to the [Semantic Versioning](https://semver.org/) guidelines.
+Given a version number `MAJOR.MINOR.PATCH`, increment the:

+- MAJOR version when you make incompatible API changes,
+- MINOR version when you add functionality in a backwards compatible manner, and
+- PATCH version when you make backwards compatible bug fixes.

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.